nvim-neorocks/nvim-best-practices/README.md

 ### :white_check_mark: DO

-...provide health checks in `lua/{plugin}/health.lua`.
+...provide health checks in `lua/{plugin}/health.lua` to report status checks to users.
+See `:h health-dev`.

 Some things to validate:

 - User configuration
 - Proper initialization
-- Presence of lua dependencies
+- Presence of Lua dependencies (e.g. other plugins)
 - Presence of external dependencies

+It can be useful to provide a template for a minimal configuration, along with a guide on how to use it to reproduce issues.

 #### :books: Further reading